lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 [^otherquestions]: Training specifics such as hangboard protocols (eg. repeaters, max hangs, min edges and one-armed protocols) as well as grip types trained (eg. half crimp, open hand and others not modeled as they were too noisy);

 The survey included another 77 women and 513 men.
-The women are on average lighter (58kg / 72kg), shorter (165cm /  179cm), have a shorter ape index by more than 1cm, have been climbing 4 months less, climb 15min less per week, train 20min less per week, are weaker in all measures except they can hold an L-sit longer (45s / 35s); they climb 1-2 V grades lower but their hardest grade is closer to the grade they can send 90-100% of the time.
+The women are on average lighter (58kg / 72kg), shorter (165cm /  179cm), have a shorter ape index by more than 1cm, have been climbing 4 months less, climb 15min less per week, train 20min less per week, and are weaker in all measures except they can hold an L-sit 10s longer; they climb 1-2 V grades lower but their hardest grade is closer to the grade they can send 90-100% of the time.
 Higher V grade climbers are more likely to climb outside (nearly everyone in this dataset climbs inside).
 Let’s look at some more statistics visually.

 <div id="wrapper">